Injury and Illness Prevention Program (IIPP)

 • Reporting all unsafe conditions, practices, or equipment to their supervisor or EH&S as soon as possible.
 All employees are encouraged to report safety concerns to their direct supervisor and/or EH&S.

-• Reporting all work-related injuries and illnesses promptly to a supervisor.
+• Reporting all work-related injuries and illnesses promptly to a supervisor and completing required forms within 24 hours.

 • Signing up for DonsAlert, USF’s alerting and warning service.
 USF Alerts.